endless-sky/endless-sky-wiki/CreatingMissions.md

 `days + multiplier * (number of hyperspace jumps to the destination)`

-You can also combine multiple deadline statements; for example to set the deadline to the default with 2 additional days, one can write:
+You can also combine multiple deadline statements; for example, to set the deadline to the default with 2 additional days, one can write:

 ```c++
 deadline